rongduo/photorealistic_inrinsic_dataset/readme.md

 In folder `raw-data`, we provide the original high resolution images, where the data is organized in a similar way.
 Due to the large data volume of the raw data, we will provide it later.

 ## Data example
-A number of examples from our dataset are given below.
+A number of examples from our dataset are shown below.

 <img src="example/more_examples.png" alt="MarineGEO circle logo" style="height:1121 px; width:1006;"/>